What is APDA?

-There are two kinds of APDA tournaments: (1) Cases tournaments, where the government teams bring their own topics, and opposition teams learn the topic as the round begins; and (2) Motions debate, where the tournament sets pre-written topics, and each team has 15 minutes to prepare.
+There are two kinds of APDA tournaments: (1) Case debate, where the government teams bring their own topics, and opposition teams learn the topic as the round begins; and (2) Motions debate, where the tournament sets pre-written topics, and each team has 15 minutes to prepare their assigned side.
 Many people love APDA because of the creative topics that people bring to the table and the ability to discuss issues that people find personally relevant.

 People come to APDA from all sorts of debate backgrounds, and we’re really excited to see you on the circuit!

-How is APDA similar or different to BP, NPDA, and other formats of debate?
+How is APDA similar to or different from BP, NPDA, and other formats of debate?

-The main difference between APDA and other styles of debate across the board is that when on side government, teams can run prewritten cases on whatever topics they choose.
-Another big difference is that the opposition team does not get preparation time and must prepare their case during the round.
+The main difference between APDA and other styles of debate across the board is that when on side Government in case debate, teams can run pre-written cases on whatever topics they choose (with some constraints).
+Another big difference is that the Opposition team does not get preparation time and must prepare their case during the round.

 NPDA: Speech lengths and order are the same!
-Honestly the main difference is NPDA is motions while APDA is write your own case.
-Here are a few structural differences: points of personal privilege are not used, instead people can “equity call” within the round of report transgressions to equity officers at tournaments, the Reason for Decision is usually given to debaters after the round once the judge delivers the ballot to tab, the names are slightly different: first proposition speaker is the Prime Minister in apda, second proposition speaker is the Member of Government, first opposition speaker is the Leader of Opposition, second opposition speaker is the Member of Opposition.
+Honestly, the main difference is NPDA is motions while APDA is (mostly) cases.
+Here are a few structural differences: points of personal privilege are not used, the Reason for Decision is usually given to debaters after the round once the judge delivers the ballot to tab, and the names are slightly different: first proposition speaker is the Prime Minister, second proposition speaker is the Member of Government, first opposition speaker is the Leader of Opposition, second opposition speaker is the Member of Opposition.

-Cross Examination/Policy: APDA is not evidence based, rather more logic based in arguments, since the opposition team does not know about the proposition’s case before.
-Spreading generally is not acceptable however people can speak relatively quickly.
-The speeches are different in length and there is no cross examination period, although questions to the other team are allowed before the round starts after case statement is read (for clarification) and in the round after the first minute and before the last minute of constructive speeches.
+Cross Examination/Policy: APDA is not evidence-based.
+Instead, it relies on common sense logic, since the Opposition team does not know about the Government’s case before in case debate.
+Spreading generally is not acceptable, although people can speak relatively quickly.
+The speeches are different lengths, and there is no cross examination period, although questions to the other team are allowed before the round starts after case statement is read (“points of clarification”) and in the round after the first minute and before the last minute of constructive speeches (“points of information”).
 APDA encourages an exploration of many different topics and thus doesn’t have one resolution to debate for a whole season.

-Long Table: There are multiple topics one could come across and as opposition, no time to prepare for these topics except while asking questions to the team and during the government team’s speeches.
-Evidence based arguments are not valued if the argument can not be warranted without this specific fact or if the fact is too specific that it unreasonable to expect someone to know it.
-There are only two teams of two people and except at semifinal or final rounds generally only one judge.
+Long Table: There are multiple topics one could come across and, if on the Opposition, no time to prepare for these topics except while asking questions to the team and during the government team’s speeches.
+Evidence-based arguments are not valued if the argument cannot be warranted without this specific fact or if the fact is too specific that it unreasonable to expect someone to know it – these are known as “specific knowledge” arguments, or, colloquially, “spec.”
+There are only two teams of two people and, except in elimination rounds, only one judge.

-High School Debate: APDA is probably closest in style to Public Forum or Lincoln Douglas but doesn’t use the same lingo and has less of a focus on evidence or cards and more on general accessible arguments.
+High School Debate: APDA is probably closest in style to Public Forum or Lincoln-Douglas, but doesn’t use the same lingo and has less of a focus on evidence or cards and more on generally accessible arguments.

 How do I write a case?

-- Come up with an idea you want to debate then phase it as “This House…” For example, this house believes the United States should legalize marijuana.
+- Come up with an idea you want to debate, then phrase it as “This House…” For example, this House believes the United States should legalize marijuana.

-- Make sure your case is under 7:30 minutes when spoken out loud
+- Make sure your case is under 7 minutes and 30 seconds when spoken out loud.

 What kind of cases can you run?

 Anything you want!
-Cases can be time-space (set in a specific time or space under those conditions) and/or involve actor analysis (analyzing what a specific person or entity should do) and popular topics are international relations, economics, philosophy, social justice, media, government, constitutional law, politics, art, science and literature – but really any case can involve many of these areas or can be entirely unique as long as they are debatable!
+Cases can be time-space (set in a specific time or space under those conditions) and/or involve actor analysis (analyzing what a specific person or entity should do).
+Popular topics are international relations, economics, philosophy, social justice, media, government, constitutional law, politics, art, science, and literature – but really any case can involve many of these areas or can be entirely unique, as long as it is debatable!

 My school’s team is very small.
 How can I attend a tournament?

-The expansion committee is always willing to reach out to tournaments in order to help negotiate a “reg break”, i.e. a reduced registration fee, in order to help ensure your program’s participation.
+The Expansion committee is always willing to reach out to tournaments in order to help negotiate a “reg break,” or a reduced registration fee, in order to help ensure your program’s participation.
 While hosts have varying financial constraints on the extent to which they can provide a discount, asking for one usually results in significant relief: Programs are enthusiastic whenever a new school joins APDA, and they generally seek to maximize attendance at their tournaments up to the point of logistical limitations.

 What kind of tournaments are there?

 There are two categories of tournaments, case tournaments and motions tournaments.
-Approximately 90% of competitions are case tournaments.
-During case tournaments, rounds which you are assigned to the government side a case statement on a topic of your team’s choosing and pre-written Prime Minister’s Constructive speech will be presented.
-Conversely, rounds you are assigned to the opposition side you are not given advance notice as to what topic area you’re debating or the case statement you’ll be prompted to negate until case construct is read by the Prime Minister.
-Motions tournaments occur less often, but currently happen to be among the most attended when they do.
-Both the government and opposition sides in a room are made aware what statement they’ll be affirming or negating 15 minutes prior to the round.
+Approximately 90% are case tournaments.
+During case tournaments, in rounds for which you are assigned to the Government, you will present a case statement on a topic of your team’s choosing and a pre-written Prime Minister’s Constructive.
+Conversely, rounds for you are assigned to the Opposition, you will not given advance notice as to what topic area you’re debating or the case statement you’ll be prompted to negate until case construct is read by the Prime Minister.
+Motions tournaments occur less often, but still fairly frequently.
+Both sides are made aware what statement they’ll be affirming or negating 15 minutes prior to the round.
 All participants in a tournament will be engaging in a debate on that topic during the same round.

 Where are tournaments?
 What do I do if there aren’t tournaments near me?

-The current season’s tournament schedule is found at: www.apdaweb.org/schedule.
+The current season’s tournament schedule can be found here.
 This year, tournaments sanctioned by APDA are occurring in 15 states (California, Connecticut, Illinois, Maine, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, Vermont, Virginia) and the District of Columbia.
-If there aren’t many tournaments within a manageable travel distance of your institution, please contact the expansion committee to discuss strategies for increasing the number of competitions held in your region.
+If there aren’t many tournaments within a manageable travel distance of your institution, please contact the Expansion committee to discuss strategies for increasing the number of competitions held in your region.

 Do I have to join APDA to compete at a tournament?

 The best way to practice APDA is via practice rounds.
-If you have 4 people around and 45 free minutes, it’s easy to set up a round even without someone watching.
-Going through the motions of practicing speeches and rebuttals is one of the best ways to get better.
+If you have four people and 45 minutes, it’s easy to set up a round even without someone watching.

-Another way of practicing is to watch the PM speech of an online video, prepare and deliver an LO speech, and then watch the LO as it happened in the recorded round.
+Another way to practice is to watch the PM speech of an online video, prepare and deliver an LO speech, and then watch the LOC as it happened in the recorded round.
 You can do this for any speech (except the PM, of course), and you can use what really happened in the round as a benchmark for giving yourself feedback and for recognizing argument areas that you may have missed.